miashraf1818/Portfolio/README.md

-# Abdullah James - Portfolio Website
+# Mohammed Ikram Ashrafi - Portfolio Website

-A modern, responsive portfolio website showcasing my skills, projects, and experience as a developer.
+A modern, responsive portfolio website showcasing my skills, projects, and experience as a Python Developer | Full-Stack & GenAI Integration Developer.
 Built with React, TypeScript, and modern web technologies for optimal performance and user experience.

 ## Features